 Our Ford Transit Kit works with 2015 to current model years that have a factory overhead console, which accommodates our mounting brackets.

-Unfortunately, no. Our 2015+ Ford Transit DIY Kit only works on vans with factory overhead shelf for mounting the brackets.
+Unfortunately, no. Our 2015+ Ford Transit DIY Kit only works on vans with factory overhead shelves for mounting the brackets.

 A model-year specific 1-1 scale paper template, mounting brackets and fasteners, and a postcard with important details on the next steps of your shelf build